 Remember, the car was never yours to begin with.
 The dealer will want the car back in the condition that you received it.
 Have the car washed and detailed thoroughly before returning.

 Make repairs to damaged bumpers, windshields or tires.
 Rotate your tires regularly during the time you have the car and make sure both the taillights and headlights are in working condition.

-Other equipment such as radios, heat/AC and navigation systems should be working properly.
-You will be charged a fee if the inspector at the dealership sees any flaws to the equipment.
+Other equipment such as radios, heat/AC, and navigation systems should be functioning properly.
+You will be charged a fee if the inspector at the dealership sees any flaws in the equipment.
 Some leasing companies will offer insurance that will cover the costs of unforeseen damages and wear and tear, but read the fine print.